Exploring the Maya Goddess IxChel

-- Learn or practice any of the weaving arts. keep a dream journal and ask IxChel to visit your dreams, honor, remember, and send love to the dead, build an altar to IxChel or to your ancestors.
+- Learn or practice any of the weaving arts.
+Keep a dream journal and ask IxChel to visit your dreams.
+Honor, remember, and send love to the dead.
+You can also build an altar to IxChel or to your ancestors.

 Symbols and Magickal Attributes

 Use these items with intention on your Altar or in your daily rituals to welcome the energy of IxChel:

 - The moon, rainbows, weather, rains, waters.

 - Water vessels, pitches, vases, or sacred womb jar.

 - All weaving arts & the drop spindle.

 - Plant medicine, the sacred healing arts, flowers especially pink & white ones.